How ASML (ASML Holding N.V.) Makes Money in 2025: A Deep-Dive With Income Statement

 Operating Income and Expenses

-• ASML continues to prioritize innovation and invest in growth while maintaining efficiency in its operations.
+• ASML continues to prioritize innovation and invest in growth while maintaining operational efficiency.

 Net Income